Plat-26/SCA-backend-projects/README.md

-CRUD(Create, Read, Update, Delete) API(Application Programming Interface) with any backend language of your choice.
-No database involved, just a server.
+CRUD(Create, Read, Update, Delete) API(Application Programming Interface) with Java Spring Boot, no database, just a server.

 The endpoints for Users, Movies, Rentals.